Zilliqa/delegated_staking/README.md

 ```
 with the address of the account that unstaked above as an argument.

+Note that an unstaking transaction will fail if any validator's deposit falls below the minimum stake required of validators.
+If you used stake delegated to your contract instead of your own funds to deposit your first validator node, you should increase your stake as soon as possible to ensure that your delegators are able to unstake.

 Of course, delegators will not be using the CLI to stake, unstake and claim their funds.
 To enable delegators to access your staking pool through the staking portal maintained by the Zilliqa team, get in touch and provide your delegation contract address once you have set up the validator node and delegation contract.
 If you want to integrate staking into your dapp, see the [Development and Testing](#development-and-testing) section below.